ShahinSecLab/Write-Ups/writeups/golden ticket/README.md

 ## What is a Golden Ticket?

-A Golden Ticket is a forged Kerberos ticket that gives an attacker unlimited access to every resource in the domain — forever, or until the krbtgt account password is changed twice.
+A Golden Ticket is basically a fake login pass.
+Once you have it, you can get into anything on the network — and it doesn't expire unless someone resets the right password twice.
-The whole attack is based on one thing — the krbtgt account.
-This is a special account in Active Directory that signs every single Kerberos ticket in the domain.
-If I get its password hash, I can forge my own tickets and pretend to be any user, including Domain Admin — without ever touching the real account.
+The whole thing comes down to one account called krbtgt.
+Think of it as the gatekeeper of the entire domain — every login request in Active Directory goes through it.
+If you grab its password hash, you can create your own fake tickets and walk around the network as anyone you want, even the Domain Admin, without ever actually logging into that account.

 ## Why This Attack is Dangerous

-- The forged ticket works even if the real user's password is changed
+- Even if the real user changes their password, the forged ticket still works fine
-- It bypasses normal authentication completely
+- It skips the normal login process entirely — no credentials needed
-- It can last for 10 years by default
+- By default it stays valid for 10 years, so it's not going anywhere
-- It is very hard to detect since it looks like a normal Kerberos ticket
+- Since it looks exactly like a real Kerberos ticket, most systems won't even flag it
-- Even resetting the Administrator password does not stop it — only changing krbtgt password twice does
+- Resetting the Administrator password does nothing — the only way to kill it is by resetting the krbtgt password twice

 ## Prerequisites